 April 2017 — Texas Country Reporter TV Episode

-The Iconic Texas Country Reporter, Bob Roberts and his wife Kelli, visited with Dr. Carolyn Boyd and the Shumla staff.
+The Iconic Texas Country Reporter, Bob Phillips and his wife Kelli, visited with Dr. Carolyn Boyd and the Shumla staff.
 Their 7-minute segment really reaches the depths of the passion and commitment of the Shumla team.
-(Video below)

 Listen now or download this podcast for your next 20 minutes in the car!
 Carolyn Boyd and Jessica Lynn Lee share stories of first time they saw the murals, why they now call them “books” and the meaning encoded in the images, the colors and even the act of painting.

 A great segment on NPR’s – The Texas Standard – about Carolyn’s work and the Witte Museum People of the Pecos Exhibit.
 Listen from minute 00:25:30 to 00:30:00.

 February 2017 — Texas Monthly

 Full page image of the White Shaman mural and a short piece by Texas Country Reporter, Bob Phillips.